ABMI-Kevin/ndpc/docs/02-methods.md

 # Below this level will be all the files for that location
 ```

-*Group* is a set of locations on the landscape.
+Where *group* is a set of locations on the landscape.
 For example a Breeding Bird Survey route, e.g. `BBS-4239` would be a group and `BBS-4239-1` would be a location.

 <img align="left" src="images/string.png" width="680" height="480">

-### Should I check my recordings for anything before uploading?
+### Metadata confirmation

 - Ensure the file name convention of the recordings follows either `YYMMDD-HHMMSS` or `LOCATION_YYYYMMDD_HHMMSS` format
 - Ensure the folder structure follows the [standard hierarchy]()